ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/docker_scripts_prereqs.md

 The `quickstart.sh` script is intended to simplify deployment of API Gateway in containers, especially for development environments and evaluation use.
 However, you can also use it as a starting point for customization and modify it to suit your own environment.

+To run the Discovery and Traceability agents as part of the Quickstart demo, you need to have valid `da_env_vars.env` and `ta_env_vars.env` configuration files as well as valid private and public keys to connect with Amplify Central.
+Please set `APIMANAGER_HOST=apimgr` and `APIGATEWAY_HOST=apimgr` in the agents configuration files.
+Also please be aware that the default certificate used by API Manager does not match the container host name.
+For this reason, you will need to add `APIMANAGER_SSL_INSECURESKIPVERIFY=true` to the agents configuration files.
+In a production environment, you will need to change the API Manager certificate to match the container hostname used by the agents.

 ## Create a Docker network

 You must run the `docker network` command to create a Docker network for the API Gateway domain.
 This enables all of the containers in the domain to communicate with each another easily (for example, the API Gateway container and Admin Node Manager container).
 A containerized API Gateway domain must include one Admin Node Manager container and one or more API Gateway containers.